kstenerud/concise-encoding/cbe-specification.md

 ### String

-Strings are specialized byte arrays, containing the UTF-8 representation of a string.
-Strings must not contain a byte order mark.

-Support for the NUL character (u+0000) is implementation defined due to potential issues with null string delimiters in some languages and platforms.
-It should be avoided in general for safety and portability.
-Support for NUL must not be assumed.

-The length field holds the length in octets, NOT the character length.
+Strings are encoded with different type fields, depending on the length.
+The length is in octets, NOT characters.

     [90] [Length+continuation] [Octet 0] ...
 [Octet (Length-1)]